lrusso/ClassroomPhaser/README.md

 * Every slide in every class is an array within the class array.

-* Every slide can have an optional text and image content.
+* Every slide can have an optional text, image and audio content.

 * If the slide has an image but no text, the image will be centered vertically.

+* All the image and audio content can be stored within the script in Base64 format.

 * At the moment, the script allows courses with up to 5 classes.